 You can also showcase any research, presentations, work experience, or a variety of other topics.

-This website will be due December 5th.
-It is important that you don’t wait until a few days before to finish it though, as it will take a while to gather the needed materials to complete it.
+This website will be due on our last day of class.
+It is important that you don’t wait until a few weeks before to finish it, as it will take a while to gather the needed materials to complete it.

 Here is the example I used in class: